MileHacker Logo

 • Some sections of University Road feature wider sidewalks suitable for walking, specifically around newer commercial zones.

-• Guided walking tours of the Old City enhance the experience with historical context.
-Self-guided exploration is possible with a reliable map.
+• Guided tours on foot of the Old City enhance the experience with historical context.
+Self-guided discovery is possible with a reliable map.

 Cycling & Safety Concerns